Bugs are gross, and nobody wants them buzzing around their home and especially not their houseplants!

 A Clean Start

-As soon as you notice a pest problem, it is important to keep the infected plant away from any other houseplants to prevent further spread.
+As soon as you notice a pest problem, it is essential to keep the infected plant away from any other houseplants to prevent further spread.

 If the problem is severe, you should consider repotting your plant with new soil and sterilizing the old planter before reusing it.

-Neem Oil is a natural, tree-derived oil that is often used to treat houseplant bug infestations.
+Neem Oil is a natural, tree-derived oil that is used to treat houseplant bug infestations.

 Neem oil is commonly used on plants, but for centuries people have been using it for skin, hair, lice, and more.

-If you’re up for it, you could also make your own sticky traps, rather than purchasing them.
+If you’re up for it, you could also make your sticky traps, rather than purchasing them.